 Retail settings are vulnerable to unpredictable violent events, from robberies to customer outbursts.

-AI-powered surveillance detects signs of escalating aggression or restricted area breaches.
-Instant alerts notify managers or security to intervene before situations get out of hand.
+Tech Solution: AI-powered monitoring detects unusual activity like crowding, loitering, or restricted area breaches.
+Real-time alerts notify managers or security, allowing them to intervene before situations escalate.
 Video evidence supports law enforcement and continuous improvement of staff training.

 Spot AI and similar platforms are designed to be simple to deploy—leveraging existing camera infrastructure and integrating with your safety workflows.

-Implementing safety technology in Food and Beverage Retailers doesn’t have to mean ripping out your existing systems or overwhelming your team with complexity.
+Implementing safety technology in Food and Beverage Retailers doesn’t have to mean a complete overhaul of your existing systems or overwhelming your team with complexity.

 Integration with existing safety programs: